International Men’s Health Week, 9 - 15 June 2025 | Importance & Theme

 Pace Hospitals

 International Men’s Health Week (MHW) is a global healthcare event, typically celebrated every year.
-This year 2024, it will be celebrated in between 10th to 16th June, intending to recognise and address health issues in addition to early diagnosis and promoting the importance of screening tests in men and boys for the last 21 years.
+This year 2025, it will be observed from the 9th to the 15th of June, intending to recognize and address health issues in addition to early diagnosis and promoting the importance of screening tests in men and boys for over 20 years.

 Importance of Men’s Awareness Health Week